imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 	git merge --edit reference-list-development

-This command displays an editory before the merge is complete so you can give a better description of the merge.
+This command displays an editor before the merge is complete so you can give a better description of the merge.

 ---

 ###`git mv`

-This command allows you to move or rename a file or directory. this command is similar to mv in bash however this change must still be commit afterward.
+This command allows you to move or rename a file or directory. this command is similar to mv in bash however this change must still be committed afterward.

 Simple Code Example: